NWc0de/AES/README.md

 ```

 ## Initial Counter Blocks
-**Note:** In CTR mode the IV corresponds to the initial counter block (ICB).
-Any mode of generation is acceptable for ICBs however subsequent ICBs should
+Any mode of generation is acceptable for ICBs however the ICB should
-be unique.
+be unique for each message/file.
 A single ICB can be used for up to 2^m blocks of plaintext, where m is the
-number of bits used in the standard incrementation function.
+number of bits used to form an integer in the standard incrementation function.
 In this implementation m=32
 so a new ICB must be generated for every 64 gigabytes of plaintext that is processed.

+**Note:** In CTR mode the IV corresponds to the initial counter block (ICB).

 ## Initialization Vectors
 In CBC mode the initialization vector (IV) does not need to be secret.
 It may be transmitted